ryanp543/portfolio/_pages/agrobot.md

 ## Programming Infrastructure

 I wrote a ROS package to control the arm and the tools.
 There are two ways to control the arm.
 One is an automated method, where you can run a pre-planned trajectory for the arm joints.
 To generate this trajectory, one option is to send a stream of joint commands.
 Another option is to physically move the arm to the desired positions and then save those joint positions, similar to Universal Robot collaborative arms can be programmed.
 The second method of controlling the arm is manually, where you can move the joints incrementally using keyboard commands.
+A Github repository for all of this can be found [here](https://github.com/ryanp543/agrobotarmcontrol "here").

 {% include gallery id="gallery8" caption="Agrobot arm modes of control." %}